All Episodes

 I guess that's an individual thing.

-And it's now a little too late whether other victims as a result of people not speaking out.
+does it come a point where you have a moral obligation to speak out and is now a little too late whether other victims as a result of people not speaking out?

 Well, now what's going to happen to Harvey?